hsorby/yawot-docs/developer/developmentcontribution.rst

 When the tests, implementation and documentation are complete create a pull request from your libcellml repository to cellml/libcellml develop branch.
 Your libcellml repository should have the correct git submodule references.
 Buildbot will pick up any changes to the meta repository and run the tests.
 The result of the tests will be communicated back to Github through the open pull request and update its status.

+When the status of the pull requests is set to pass the related pull requests can be merged and closed.

 When the tests, implementation and documentation are complete use the Buildbot 'tests' builder to submit your changes and confirm your changes work across all build slaves.
 See the document :doc:`Buildbot Access <developmentbuildbotaccess>` for acquiring authorisation to use the libCellML Buildbot.

 **Note:** You are of course free to submit your changes to Buildbot at any time for testing not just at the final review stage.